abdulhannanali/location-from-code/README.md

 Live demo here: https://abdulhannanali.github.io/location-from-code/

-Location from code is an interactive site which uses the [OpenStreetMap Nominatim API](http://wiki.openstreetmap.org/wiki/Nominatim) in order to get the geographical data from the location.
-It can also search for geographical data for specific countries.
+Location from code is an interactive site which uses the [OpenStreetMap Nominatim API](http://wiki.openstreetmap.org/wiki/Nominatim) in order to get the geographical data using post code.
+It can also search for geographical data using post code for specific countries.

 ### Libraries, Frameworks and APIs used
 The site couldn't have been possible without the following Libraries, Frameworks and APIs